luisvelediaz/CSE15L-LAB-REPORTS/lab-report-4-week-8.md

 ***REVIEW QUESTIONS***
 1) Do you think there is a small (<10 lines) code change that will make your program work for snippet 1 and all related cases that use inline code with backticks?
 If yes, describe the code change.
 If not, describe why it would be a more involved change.

-In my opion I believe that a small code change would make the program work for snippet 1 that uses incline code with backticks.
+- In my opion I believe that a small code change would make the program work for snippet 1 that uses incline code with backticks.
 This is because I think that as long as the backtick goes after the bracket or parenthesis, the image format will override it.
-So for this code we will basically add an if statment that checks for the backtick if it goes before the "[ " and then add nothing to the list.
+So for this code we will basically add an if statment that checks for the backtick if it goes before the "[ " and then doesn't add this string to the list.

 2) Do you think there is a small (<10 lines) code change that will make your program work for snippet 2 and all related cases that nest parentheses, brackets, and escaped brackets?
 If yes, describe the code change.
 If not, describe why it would be a more involved change.
+- In my opion I believe that a small code change would make the program work for snippet 2 that uses incline code with nested parenthesis and brackets.
+This is because I think that as of right now we have the code mostly functioning as during our tests, it passed.
+However I believe that we can improve it a little bit by making sure our code through the usage of if statements checks for the format "[]()" and will restart the check if it sees that format inside of [].

 3) Do you think there is a small (<10 lines) code change that will make your program work for snippet 3 and all related cases that have newlines in brackets and parentheses?
 If yes, describe the code change.
 If not, describe why it would be a more involved change.
+- I think a small code change will be needed to make the program work for snippet 3 andall the related cases with newlines in brackets and parenthesis.
+I believe that the code must simply check for an empyt line, which breaks the md format of a link.
+We should be able to use and if statement that makes sure that there is no full line break since we already solved the issue of checking for specefically the format "[]()".If that format is broken or there is an entire line of blank code (line break) then the link wont be added.